 - The number of visits recorded by Search Ads 360 for each query, and the Floodlight conversion data associated with each query such as total revenue, number of actions, and so on.

-Engine metrics are not available for the search terms report in Bing Ads, Yahoo!
+Engine metrics are not available for the search terms report in Microsoft Advertising, Yahoo!
 Japan, and Yahoo!
 Gemini accounts.

 Search terms report for product groups

 For Google Shopping campaigns and ad groups, the search terms report shows the queries that match your product groups.
 You can use the data in the report to do the following: